Lockbox-stack/Lockbox/README.md

 host.Run();
 ```

-Start the application and open the web browwser at [http://localhost:5000](http://localhost:5000).
+Start the application and open the web browser at [http://localhost:5000](http://localhost:5000).

 **Examples**